 How to Use It

-Here's the handy thing about the sponge—you can insert it up to 24 hours before you get busy.
-So there's no need to fumble in the dark right before the big moment.
+Here's the handy thing about the sponge—it can be inserted up to 24 hours before having sex.
 But it does take a bit of practice getting it in, so follow these instructions.

 How to put it in